DataDog/dd-sdk-ios/docs/rum_collection/rum_getting started.md

-# Getting Started with iOS RUM Collection
+# Getting Started with Android RUM Collection

-Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.
+Datadog *Real User Monitoring (RUM)* enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.

 ## Setup

+1. Declare SDK as a dependency.
+2. Specify application details in UI.
+3. Initialize the library with application context.
+4. Initialize RUM Monitor, Interceptor and start sending data.

+**Minimum iOS version**: Datadog SDK for iOS supports iOS v11+.

+### Declare SDK as dependency

 1. Declare [dd-sdk-ios][1] as a dependency, depending on your package manager.